From Charts to Code: A Hierarchical Benchmark for Multimodal Models: User-Centric Case Studies

 \section{User-Centric Case Studies}

+In this section, we present representative examples that reflect scenarios commonly encountered by real users.
+Each example includes the input instruction, structured data, reference visualization, and model-generated outputs, allowing for a direct comparison between correct and erroneous results.

+The first example corresponds to a Level 2 task ("Error Sample"), where the model is required not only to generate chart code but also to perform data editing and conditional grouping based on the instruction.
+Specifically, the model must distinguish between sufficient and insufficient inventory categories and reflect this grouping through appropriate visual encoding (e.g., color separation) while preserving the overall chart style.
+This requires jointly reasoning over data values, instruction constraints, and visual design.

+As shown in the figure, most LMMs fail in multiple aspects.
+Common errors include: (1) incorrect data analysis, where models misinterpret numerical relationships or fail to apply the required grouping logic; (2) visual style inconsistencies, such as failing to reproduce the reference color scheme or incorrectly using a pie chart instead of a donut chart; (3) missing or incomplete components, including absent sub-figures or incorrect legend configurations.
+These errors indicate that models struggle to maintain consistency between data, instructions, and visual representation.

-In this section, we showcase representative examples that reflect scenarios commonly encountered by human users.
-One example is a Level 2 task ("Error Sample"), where the model must not only generate chart code but also edit the original data to produce the target visualization.
-We observe that most Large Multimodal Models (LMM) fail on this seemingly routine setting, which \textbf{highlights their difficulty in handling tasks that are trivial for humans}.
+We observe that even strong models often fail on this seemingly routine setting, which \textbf{highlights their difficulty in handling tasks that are trivial for humans}.
+In contrast, the correct example demonstrates that solving this task requires precise alignment between data extraction, reasoning, and visual rendering.

-Moreover, as illustrated in the subsequent cases ("LLM capability exploration"), existing LMMs often produce wrong answers even for basic perception tasks, such as recognizing image content or extracting key chart information.
-These failures indicate that \textbf{if models cannot reliably solve such everyday scenarios, it is even less likely they can succeed in the more complex challenge of chart2code}.
+Moreover, as illustrated in the subsequent cases ("LLM capability exploration"), existing LMMs frequently produce incorrect outputs even for basic perception tasks, such as identifying chart elements or extracting key information.
+These failures suggest that current models lack robust visual grounding and fine-grained reasoning abilities.

+Overall, these observations indicate that \textbf{if models cannot reliably handle such user-level scenarios, they are unlikely to succeed in more complex chart2code tasks involving long-context data and compositional instructions}.